-Several of the rule development efforts undertaken in the strategy would reduce toxic emissions and risk.
+Several of the rule development efforts undertaken in the strategy would reduce toxic emissions and risk as a co-benefit.
 Specifically, amendments to Rule 8-18 would reduce VOCs, including toxic compounds, from leaking components, and amendments to Rule 11-10 would reduce TOGs from refinery cooling towers, some of which are also TACs.